Lata Mangeshkar health update: 'Singer doing much better, don't react to rumours'

 Mangeshkar's last full Hindi album was for the late filmmaker Yash Chopra-directed 2004 film "Veer-Zaara".

-As soon as reports of Lata Manageshkar hospitalised flooded across social media platforms, from industry members to fans, everyone started pouring in with well-wishes for her.
+As soon as reports of Lata Mangeshkar hospitalised flooded across social media platforms, from industry members to fans, everyone started pouring in with well-wishes for her.

-Lata Mangeshkar, a recipient of the Bharat Ratna, Padma Vibhushan, Padma Bhushan and Dadasaheb Phalke Awards, is an icon of Indian cinema, having sung playback for a thousand-plus Hindi films; she has also sung in several regional languages including Marathi and Bengali.
+Lata Mangeshkar, a recipient of the Bharat Ratna, Padma Vibhushan, Padma Bhushan and Dadasaheb Phalke Awards, is an icon of Indian cinema, having sung playback for thousand-plus Hindi films; she has also sung in several regional languages including Marathi and Bengali.
 Mangeshkar, who belongs to a prominent musical family, has also composed music as well as produced a handful of films.

 Lata Mangeshkar, born in 1929, is the eldest of five siblings, among them singer Asha Bhonsle.
 Their father was classical musician Pandit Deenanath Mangeshkar, who gave the young Lata Mangeshkar her first music lesson.
 In 1942, when her father died, 13-year-old Lata Mangeshkar began her career in music, juggling singing with acting parts in Marathi films.
 In 1945, Ms Mangeshkar had an early hit in the song Aayega Aanewala from the film Mahal, starring Madhubala.